Skip to content

 What is Statutory Sick Pay?

-- An SSP rate of 70% of their normal daily wages, paid by employers, up to a maximum of €110 per day
+• An SSP rate of 70% of their normal daily wages, paid by employers, up to a limit of €110 per day

 To qualify for SSP under the new scheme your employee:

-- Must provide you with a certificate from their GP that states they are unfit to work
+• Has provide you with a certificate from their GP that states they’re unfit to work

 To calculate normal daily wages

-- calculate the average hourly rate of pay from the 13 weeks before the sick leave day.
+• calculate the average hourly rate of pay from the 13 weeks before the sick leave day.
 Then multiply this average hourly rate by the number of hours the employee was due to work on the sick leave day.
-If your employee did not work in those 13 weeks, use the 13-week period ending on the day they last worked.
+If your employee didn’t work in those 13 weeks, use the 13-week period ending on the day they last worked.

 You can use the Average Earnings and Working Hours report to help with the calculation.